PedroAlencarr/auth-api/README.md

 - **S - Single Responsibility Principle (SRP):** Each class and module has a single and well-defined responsibility (e.g., `UserRepository` only interacts with the database, `UserService` only handles business logic).
 - **D - Dependency Inversion Principle (DIP):** High-level modules (controllers) do not depend on low-level modules (repositories), but on abstractions. (e.g., `Controller` calls `Service`, which in turn calls `Repository`).
+- **App-Server Separation:** The application logic (Express app creation and configuration in `app.ts`) is decoupled from the server initialization (in `server.ts`).
+This practice decouples the application from the network layer and greatly facilitates automated testing.

 The folder structure reflects this separation: